jadecobra/python_tdd_exercises/source/basic_objects/none.rst

         New-Item tests/__init__.py

-  the terminal_ goes back to the command line.

 * I use the `mv program`_ to change the name of ``main.py`` to ``test_none.py`` and move it to the ``tests`` folder_

   .. tab-set::